-Grants are financial aid (also called as gift aid) that doesn’t have to be repaid.
-You are required to apply for FAFSA ( Free Application For Federal Student Application), in order to avail grant and are provided based on their financial need.
+Grants are financial aid (also called gift aid) that doesn’t have to be repaid.
+You are required to apply for FAFSA ( Free Application For Federal Student Application), to avail grants and are provided based on their financial need.

 Who offers it?
 State Government and Federal Government.